ecs160ss12019/EightAM/README.md

 # EightAM - Game Asteroids

-Team EightAM will create a 2019 version of a classic multidirectional shooter arcade game "Asteroids" which is originally released in 1979 by Atari, Inc. The team members include:
+Team EightAM will create a 2019 version of the classic multidirectional shooter arcade game "Asteroids" which was originally released in 1979 by Atari, Inc. The team members include:

 * Adrian Wang, senior CSE major.
 He likes swimming.
 * Tim Van, senior CS major.
 He is very serious.